APK Structure#

 Maintaining Multiple Slim APKs#

-If you do not plan to publish the application on Google Play, you can split the application into multiple APKs and differentiate them based on factors such as screen size or GPU texture support.
+If you do not plan to publish the application on Google Play, you can break the application into multiple APKs and differentiate them based on factors such as screen size or GPU texture support.

 When users download your application, their devices will receive the correct APK based on the device's capabilities and settings.
 This way, the device will not receive resources for features that the device does not possess.
 For example, if a user has an hdpi